KabalMcBlade/Eos/README.md

 	~MyNewAllocator() {}
 	EOS_INLINE void* Allocate(size _size, size _alignment, size _headerSize, size _footerSize) {}
 	EOS_INLINE void Free(void* _ptr, size _size) {}
+	EOS_INLINE size GetAllocatedSize(void* _ptr);
 	EOS_INLINE void Reset() {}
 	EOS_INLINE size GetUsedMemory()  const {}
 	EOS_INLINE size GetTotalMemory() const {}
 }
 ```

-Note, the above example IS NOT AN INTERFACE!
+Note, the above example IS NOT AN INTERFACE, is a PROXY!
 **Eos** is using extensive meta-template programming paradigm, and so your allocator just have that functions inside.
 Also the parameters are not mandatory: you can have all or just commenting out whatever you do not need
 (See code inside the Allocators foldr to understand the way)